I think many people have a desire to be their own boss, remain location independent, or to escape the 9-5 grind.

 Location independent work is becoming more common and accepted by employers, so if your current job doesn’t deal directly with clients or require you to be 100% in the office, you might be able to start working from home or abroad.

 I work in paid advertising, and I’m going to transition to working from home (and then abroad) this September.
 This isn’t uncommon for tech/marketing roles, but there are plenty of other industries with the same opportunity.

 Talk to your employer, make a case for why you can leave the office, and show results.
 If your productivity increases with you being location independent, it’s a no-brainer to keep things that way.

 At the end of the day, I understand why there is a growing body of followers for the digital nomad movement.

 People like choices.
-The freedom to escape working 9-5 or to be completely location independent are certainly easy ideas to fall in love with.
+The freedom to escape working the traditional 9-5 office job is certainly an easy idea to fall in love with.

-I’ll admit, when I was halfway through college, I romanticized the idea of being my own boss, working a remote job while I backpacked across Europe without having to sit in an office for most of the day.
+I’ll admit, when I was halfway through college, I romanticized the idea of being my own boss, working as a digital nomad while I backpacked across Europe without having to sit in an office for most of the day.